cloudnuttz/agritechtz-pycli/README.md

-# Crop Price Client in Tanzania
+# AgriTechTz API Client For the Crop Price Data in Tanzania

 This module implements a client for fetching and processing crop-price-time-series data from a REST API.
 It allows filtering by crop types, regions, districts, dates, and ordering.
 The data is fetched as a CSV, converted into a pandas DataFrame, and preprocessed for analysis.